 Additionally, note the following conditions for employment:

-• Asylum applicants formerly registered as workers in the farming and agriculture sector will only be allowed to work in that field, unless permission to change the sector of employment is submitted and approved.
+- Asylum applicants formerly registered as workers in the farming and agriculture sector will only be allowed to work in that field.
+Permission to change employer but not sector can be granted only if both parties sign a release document.

 The sectors of employment have been expanded and are as follows: